In 2014 a receipt from the Temple Bar pub in Dublin went viral after it appeared online and a discussion about how expensive Dublin is erupted.

 — Mike Hogan (@MikeHogan4FM) July 23, 2014

-So Temple Bar, a popular touristic pub, located in Dublin’s Temple Bar district, is charging $26.80 (€19.90) for two pints of beer and a pack of chips.
-This is wild I’ll admit but not more expensive than if you sat for a beer in the middle of most tourist traps.
+So Temple Bar, a pub popular with tourists located in Dublin’s Temple Bar district, is charging $26.80 (€19.90) for two pints of beer and a pack of potato chips.
+This is wild, I’ll admit, but not more expensive than if you sat down to have a beer in the middle of most tourist traps.

-I am in no way defending these extraordinary prices but would like to point out some central and far more reasonably priced locals to eat and drink for cheaper in Dublin’s city centre.
+I am in no way defending these extraordinary prices, but I would like to acknowledge some central and far more reasonably priced pubs in Dublin’s city center.

 Any Dubliner worth their salt would advise tourists to be aware of Temple Bar.
-It has become a tourist mecca and while the cobbled streets, bars and interesting shops and galleries are a draw remember there is far more to Dublin’s city center than just this stretch.
-(And besides, you can always visit it via our live feed.)
+It has become a tourist mecca and, while the cobbled streets, bars and interesting shops and galleries are a draw, remember there is far more to Dublin’s city center than just this stretch.

-So here I’ve put together some of my favorite spots to eat, drinks and make merry:
+So here I’ve put together some of my favorite spots to eat, drink and make merry:

 The Long Hall, George’s Street

 Away from the tourist track you’ll walk by the beautiful George’s Street Markets, just off Dame Street to arrive at this beautiful boozer that’s been around since 1877.
 A favorite among locals, it’s the perfect place for a chat.